polm/deltos/README.md

 organize notes in hierarchies when tags don't cut it.
 You should also be able to edit an article, including its metadata, without breaking links or disrupting the integrity of your web.

-# Features, or How to Get It Done

-These seem to be the best way to accomplish the basic idea.

-## Articles go in one directory as UUID named files

-Other GUID schemes are fine, but this gives every one a metadata-independent identity that's easy to generate without a persistent process or tricky locks.

-## Metadata searches are enabled by symlink directories

-This makes it easy to use anything that interfaces with a filesystem adequately; shell is enough but higher-level languages aren't ruled out.
-The weaknesses of the fs-as-db are strengths here.

-Metadata is stored as a YAML header termined by a YAML document separator (`---` on a line by itself), similar to Jekyll.

-## Shown title, hidden link

-A basic scheme for showing one thing and connecting to another: .(My Title//[uuid]).
-No ideas for an escape yet, but dot-paren is not usual in really any language so it's a start.

-## Organization

-This is one script with several functions.

-All functions take or can be passed a directory; the default one is ~/deltos.
-It can be configured with an environment variable.

-deltos new [title]

-  Give a filename for a new note, initialized with basic metadata.

-deltos update

-  Update symlink directories to reflect metadata.
-What metadata to use can be configured, but by default directories are made based on title, tags, and date (time to the day).

-## Directory structure

-    ${DELTOS_HOME}/

-root, defaults to `~/.deltos`.

-    by-id/

-this contains the real files immediately beneath it.

-    by-tag/

-this contains a directory for each tag with symlinks to each article.

-    by-title/

-this contains a directory for each title with symlinks to each article.
-Note that tiles can be escaped to web slugs or otherwise simplified, causing some collisions.
-This is at least partly inevitable due to the reserved use of "/" in Unix systems.

-    by-date/

-Notes by day.

 ## License